vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 ## 1. CSS Link Sytling

-This section teaches students how to deciorate various links found on the website.
-This includes but not Menu links, External links etc. The section covers:
+This section teaches students how to decorate various links via CSS.
+This includes menu links, external links  and others.
+In particular, the section covers the following points:

 - Explain the various states that a link can exist in (e.g Visited, Hover, Focus, Active)
 - How do we style the link in various states using CSS Pseudo-classes?